 You will need to receive International Clearance from your Home Union/Federation prior to registering/playing at Bingham.
 Your Home Union will send the completed clearance over to Rugby Canada; more information on Inbound Clearances can be found here.
 The clearance will then be forwarded along to Rugby Ontario.
 Once clearance is provided, you will have to register with the Ottawa Wolves in the correct category as outlined in a different section.

 International players will be covered under Rugby Canada’s General Liability Policy, but will not benefit from medical insurance; they will need to arrange that prior to departure, working with their Home Union, and to upload the appropriate documents to the registration platform.
-It is essential that proper medical coverage extending to participating in high-risk sports be secured by any unaffiliated individual wishing to play during the Bingham Cup.
+It is essential that proper medical coverage extending to participating in high-risk sports or listed as "collision / high-risk activities" be secured by any unaffiliated individual wishing to play during the Bingham Cup.
 Your home union should be able to provide you with advice on insurers providing such coverage in your country.

 Players who are cleared to Rugby Canada will need to be cleared back to their Home Union by Rugby Canada, once the tournament is concluded.
 Rugby Canada’s Outbound Clearance Form can be found here.
 Note that this process is not automatic!
 Once you are back home, make sure to complete the Outbound Clearance process so you can resume playing in your home country.